Deep learning methods for inverse problems using connections between proximal operators and Hamilton-Jacobi equations: Connections between learning priors and the inverse problem for Hamilton--Jacobi equations

 Theorem~\ref{thm:prior_reconstruction} suggests that $\JBVS$ is an initial condition that can reach $\bx \mapsto S(\bx,t)$.
 The next result stipulates that this is correct and that it is ``optimal", in the sense that it bounds from below for any other reachable initial condition $J \in I_{t}(S)$. \begin{theorem} Let $\JBVS$ denote the solution of the backward HJ terminal value problem~\ref{eq:finite_time_backward} at time $\tau = 0$.
 Then $J \in I_{t}(S)$ if and only if

-\end{theorem} \begin{proof} See~\cite[Theorems 2.3 and 2.4]{esteve2020inverse}. \end{proof} \cref{thm:prior_optimality} stipulates that $\JBVS$ is equal everywhere to $J$ on the set $\mathcal{X}_{t}(S)$ and bounds it from below elsewhere.
-This is a fundamental consequence of the semiconcavity of $\bx \mapsto S(\bx,t)$, which regularizes the backward viscosity solution of~\cref{eq:finite_time_backward}.
+\end{theorem} \begin{proof} See~\cite[Theorems 2.3 and 2.4]{esteve2020inverse}. \end{proof} \cref{thm:prior_optimality} is a fundamental consequence of the semiconcavity of $\bx \mapsto S(\bx,t)$, which regularizes the backward viscosity solution of~\cref{eq:finite_time_backward}.
 We illustrate this below with the negative absolute value prior. \begin{example}[The negative absolute value prior, continued.]
-Let $J(x) = -|x|$ in the (one-dimensional) first-order HJ PDE~\cref{eqn:intro2}.
-Recall that the unique viscosity solution is given by the Lax--Oleinik formula $S(x,t) = -\frac{t}{2} - |x|$.
-We now would like to compute the corresponding unique backward viscosity solution to the terminal-value problem~\cref{eq:finite_time_backward}.
+Let $J(x) = -|x|$ in the HJ PDE~\cref{eqn:intro2}.
+Recall that its unique viscosity solution is given by the Lax--Oleinik formula $S(x,t) = -\frac{t}{2} - |x|$.
+We now compute the corresponding unique backward viscosity solution to the terminal-value problem~\cref{eq:finite_time_backward}.
 The solution is well-defined because $\bx \mapsto S(\bx,t)$ is uniformly Lipschitz continuous and concave.
 We have

 The infimum on the right hand side corresponds to the proximal operator of the function $\by \mapsto |y|$, which is the soft-thresholding operator:

 This gives

 Here, a simple calculation shows $\mathcal{X}_{t}(S) = (-\infty,-t] \cup [t, +\infty)$, and we find $J(x) > \JBVS(x)$ on $(-t,t)$, as expected from~\cref{thm:prior_optimality}.
 Moreover,